scottrasheed/freeCodeCamp-Building-A-Gradebook-App/gradebook-app.js/gradebook-instructions.md

 Step 4: Generate a Message for the Student
 Function: studentMsg(totalScores, studentScore)

-Goal: Produce a formatted string that includes:

-Class average (from getAverage)
+Calculates the class average by calling getAverage(totalScores).

-Student’s letter grade (from getGrade)
+Gets the student's letter grade by calling getGrade(studentScore).

-Pass/fail message (based on hasPassingGrade)

-Uses function composition to reuse existing logic.

-Uses .toFixed(1) to format the average to 1 decimal place.
+Builds a formatted message string showing the class average (rounded to 1 decimal with .toFixed(1)), the student’s grade, and pass/fail status.

-Builds message with string concatenation and control flow.
+Uses string concatenation and if/else control flow to finalize the message.

 js
 Copy